WINCHESTER

 John Taylor and Wilford Woodruff accepted the scriptural location of Cumorah.

-They promoted Stephens’ works in
+They also promoted Stephens’ works in

 the context of an erroneous hemispheric setting.
 They didn’t know better!
 They and the Saints in general

-could have paid more attention to scriptural details - as the Lord had
+should have paid more attention to scriptural details - as the Lord had

 warned.